sugaryourcoffee/development-notebooks/deployment-with-rbenv.md

 Check that the user and password match with the one you have given access to the `secondhand_staging` database.

-Just our of interest we want to look into _MySQL_ and look at our database.
+Just out of interest we want to look into _MySQL_ and look at our database.

     $ mysql -upierre -p
     Enter password: